datazenit/sensei-grid/README.md

 Simple data grid library written in JavaScript.
 The data grid is part of [Datazenit](http://datazenit.com), a web-based database administration tool.

-**Currently not intended for production use.** This is the first public release, and the project is currently under active development.

 Dependencies: jQuery and underscore.js/lodash.
 The example in this repository also uses Twitter Bootstrap for default styles.

 ## Demo and Screenshot